Orthopedic Osteoporosis and Densitometry

 Target Audience

-The ISCD Orthopedic Osteoporosis and Densitometry Course is designed for healthcare professionals with an interest in orthopedics, osteoporosis, and bone health specifically over the age of 50, including those working in orthopedics, radiology and diagnostic imaging, physical and occupational therapy, public health, and research.
-These include orthopedic surgeons, physicians, nurses, nurse practitioners, physician assistants, radiology technologists, physical therapists, and occupational therapists.
+The ISCD Orthopedic Densitometry Course is designed for healthcare professionals with an interest in orthopedics, osteoporosis, and bone health across the lifespan, including those working in orthopedics, radiology and diagnostic imaging, physical and occupational therapy, public health, and research.
+These include physicians, nurses, nurse practitioners, physician assistants, radiology technologists, physical therapists, and occupational therapists.

 • Understanding DXA and Its Indications